caleb531/dotfiles/README.md

 Please ensure that the `~/.emmet` directory is set as your *Extensions Path* within the Atom package's preferences, because this directory is where my Atom configuration expects to find user configuration for Emmet.

+### Python virtualenv activation

+When you open in Atom a project directory containing a Python virtualenv, Atom will automatically activate that virtualenv.

 ## Configuration scripts